Water is arguably the second most important element after oxygen. Making up over 70% of the body, water is one of the foundations of life.

 - Water removes toxins from the body, especially from the digestive tract.

-- Water suppresses your appetite naturally and helps the body metabolize fat (leading to weigh loss).
+- Water suppresses your appetite naturally and helps the body metabolize fat (leading to weight loss).

 - Water promotes heart health.
 Keeping your body hydrated, helping the heart pump blood through the blood vessels to your muscles.